Dietary tagUpdated June 2026

 Restaurants focused on whole, minimally processed foods are increasingly common across NYC, driven by a growing awareness of the link between food quality and health.
 This directory identifies restaurants that prioritize unprocessed, nutrient-dense ingredients in their cooking.

-Our whole foods restaurant listings are drawn from a dataset of 90 verified NYC establishments, each tagged conservatively.
-Use our neighbourhood health comparison tool to see which NYC neighbourhoods have the highest concentration of whole foods restaurants.
+Our whole foods restaurant listings are drawn from a dataset of 205 verified NYC establishments, each tagged conservatively.
+Use our neighborhood health comparison tool to see which NYC neighborhoods have the highest concentration of whole foods restaurants.

 FAQ